gneu77/rx-signals/docs/rx-signals_start.md

 So in addition to individual unit-tests for each `Signals` or `SignalsFactory`, we can just write integration-tests for all composed factories and supply `Effect`-mocks only where explicitly needed.

-If you compose the state and data-logic of your entire application from `Signals` and `SignalFactory`, you will end up with a `Signals` type for each independent feature (you might even go to the extreme and compose to a single `Signals` type for your whole application).
+If you compose the state and data-logic of your entire application from `Signals` (using `SignalFactory`), you will end up with a `Signals` type for each independent feature (you might even go to the extreme and compose to a single `Signals` type for your whole application).
 All you have to do at application startup is:
 1. Create a `Store` instance
 1. Call `setup(store)` for all your `Signals`